proudbird/numerator/README.md

 // ... start numeration from begining with given template numerator.next('IN/2019/000'); // ⇨ 'IN/2019/001'

-// ... or get next of the given number numerator.next('IN/2019/056'); // ⇨ 'IN/2019/057'
+// ... or to get next of the given number numerator.next('IN/2019/056'); // ⇨ 'IN/2019/057'

+// ... to get first number with only given prefix numerator.next('USER-', true); // ⇨ 'USER-1'

+// ... or to get next number with expanding template numerator.next('USER-99', true); // ⇨ 'USER-100'

 ```